contingencyplan/grading_utilities/elearning/README.md

 Introduction
 ============

-In the prior version of eLearning used at (prior to Spring 2013) included a (somewhat hidden) feature that permitted instructors and TAs to download all of the submissions for a particular assignment as a single Zip file.
+In the prior version of eLearning used at [The University of Texas at Dallas](http://www.utdallas.edu) (prior to Spring 2013) included a (somewhat hidden) feature that permitted instructors and TAs to download all of the submissions for a particular assignment as a single Zip file.
 Each student's work was placed in a separate directory containing the student's name; most importantly (for programming assignments, at least), the original filenames were preserved.

 In the new version of eLearning, the "download all" feature is a bit easier to find: